-This is an initial public offering of common stock by G1 Therapeutics, Inc. We are selling 6,250,000 shares of our common stock.
-The estimated initial public offering price is between \$15.00 and \$17.00 per share.
+This is an initial public offering of common stock by G1 Therapeutics, Inc. We are selling 7,000,000 shares of our common stock.

 Prior to this offering, there has been no public market for our common stock.
-We have applied to list our common stock on The NASDAQ Global Market under the symbol "GTHX."
+Our common stock has been approved for listing on The NASDAQ Global Select Market under the symbol "GTHX."